ericxiong0331/SQL-Notes-of-Fundamentals-Leetcode-50/README.md

 ## Project Scope
 The SQL Notes only include the first two parts of the fundamental and intermediate SQL syntax, as well as additional notes on Views (Ch7), Indexes (Ch14), and Window Functions that are not covered in the course.

-For the complete notes of the entire course, please refer to @JiaqiFan42: https://zhuanlan.zhihu.com/p/222865842
+For the complete notes of the entire course, please refer to the article written by @JiaqiFan42: https://zhuanlan.zhihu.com/p/222865842
 Language: Chinese

 **Leetcode SQL 50 Problem Set**: https://leetcode.com/studyplan/top-sql-50/
 **Chinese Version**: https://leetcode.cn/studyplan/sql-free-50/

 ## Notes
-**ALL** notes, answers and reminders are **independently written by the author**.
+**ALL** notes, solutions and reminders are **independently written by the author**.
 AI was used for text translation **ONLY**.